 The Abbasids seized the caliphate in 750, toppling the Umayyads and moving the centre of the Islamic world east to a new capital: Baghdad.
-For the next century the city was the intellectual capital of the planet, where scholars at the House of Wisdom translated Aristotle, advanced algebra, and recorded medicine while much of Europe languished.
+For the next century the city was the intellectual capital of the planet, where scholars at the House of Wisdom (Bayt al-Hikma) translated Aristotle, advanced algebra, and recorded medicine while much of Europe languished.
 Political power frayed over time as regional dynasties and Turkic soldiers eclipsed the caliphs.
 The end was violent: in 1258 Hulagu Khan’s Mongols stormed Baghdad, executed the caliph, and destroyed its libraries.
 A powerless shadow caliphate lingered in Cairo until 1517.

 Worth remembering